Baths at Ostia: Baths of the Seven Sages

 This bath complex (III, X, 2) creates a city block with houses to the north and the south (House of the Charioteers and House of Serapis) from the late Hadrianic/early Antonine period.
 It is possible this bathhouse was only intended for the residents of the two adjoining insulae.
 The bath is named after a satirical painting of seven Greek philosophers found in a room that was formerly a tavern and later used as the apodyterium, the philosophers are identified by their names and city of origin written in Greek and a humorous and ironic Latin inscription referring to latrine activities.
 The central hall contains a mosaic with 5 concentric rings depicting hunting scenes.
 The room adjacent to the natatio is a fresco of Venus Anadyomene.

 Baths of Trinacria

 These baths (III, XVI, 7) which were built at the same time as the Serapeum, were constructed during the reign of Hadrian.
 They were named after a mosaic found in the corridor south of the frigidarium which shows a female head with a triskeles, or three legs, behind her.
 The suspensurae, or raised floor, was restored during the reign of Commodus.
-In one of the heated rooms is a mosaic that potential advertised where one could find prostitutes in the bathhouse.
+In one of the heated rooms is a mosaic that potentially advertised where one could find prostitutes in the bathhouse.
 Although others suggest that it was a nickname for an unofficial youth organization.